-Habitat type Habitat code Impact Evaluation Hard surface (Bitumen , bridge works and wo ooden track) Hedgerow WL1 Clearance within footprint of the works will potentially result in the reduction of this habitat in the local context.
+Habitat Type Habitat Code Impact Evaluation Hard surface (Bitumen, bri idge works and wooden track) Hedgerow WL1 Clearance within footprint of the works will potentially result in the reduction of this habitat in the local context.
+Specifically, ten private hedges are to be removed (further details provided within the Arboricultural Assessment).
 Mitigation is required.
 Treeline WL2 Clearance within footprint of the works will potentially result in the reduction of this habitat in the local context.
-The construction works are temporary; however, due to the nature of this habitat, the effects will be long-term.
+The construction works are temporary; however, due to the nature of this habitat, the effects would be long-term.
+Specifically, 147 trees (plus two trees near the proposed Greenway route deemed to be unsafe and therefore requiring felling) are to be removed (further details provided within the Arboricultural Assessment), equating to 54.6% of wooded vegetation in proximity to works; however, these are generally trees assessed as being of low value.
+The majority of moderate and high value trees will be retained.
 Mitigation is required.
-Upper salt marsh CM2 The botanical community along the corridor identifies that this habitat is characterised by species requiring dry ground, on embankment lands which are subject to periodic inundation by elevated flood flows and low saline contributions.
+Upper saltmarsh CM2 The botanical community along the corridor identifies that this habitat is characterised by species requiring dry ground, on embankment lands which are subject to periodic inundation by elevated flood flows and low saline contributions.
 Mitigation is required.
 Muddy shore LS4 The limited extent of habitat loss occurs where the Greenway requires crossing at existing bridge locations and works directly adjacent to the Boyne Estuary.
+This is a highly dynamic habitat and any temporary impacts resulting from the proposed works will be remediated following the tidal inundation.
 No mitigation is required.

-Habitat type Habitat code Impact Evaluation Mixed (broadleaved) woodland WD1 Loss of this habitat type will occur during site clearance works along the route corridor.
+Mixed WD1 Loss of this habitat type will occur during site clearance works (broadleav along the route corridor.
 The construction works are temporary.

-However, due to the nature of this habitat, the effects will be long-term.
+Habitat Type Habitat Code Impact Evaluation ed) woodland However, due to the nature of this habitat, the effects will be long-term.
 Mitigation is required.
 Scrub WS1 Loss of this habitat type will occur during site clearance works along the route corridor.
 The construction works are temporary and due to the nature of this habitat, the effects will be short-term.
 Mitigation is required.
-Elevated boardwalk (re ecycled plastic) Lower salt marsh CM1 The boardwalk section crosses lower saltmarsh along the Boyne Estuary.
+Elevated boar dwalk (recycle ed plastic) Lower saltmarsh CM1 The boardwalk section crosses lower saltmarsh along the Boyne Estuary.
 However, the temporary works will require the installation of support piles for the suspended boardwalk, rather than habitat clearance.
 Impacts are, therefore, temporary within the calculated landcover change.
 Mitigation is required.
-Upper salt marsh CM2 The botanical community along the corridor identifies that this habitat is characterised by species requiring dry ground, on embankment lands which are subject to periodic inundation by elevated flood flows and low saline contributions.
+Upper saltmarsh CM2 The botanical community along the corridor identifies that this habitat is characterised by species requiring dry ground, on embankment lands which are subject to periodic inundation by elevated flood flows and low saline contributions.
 The temporary works will require the installation of support piles for the suspended boardwalk, rather than habitat clearance.
 Impacts are therefore temporary within the calculated landcover change.
 Mitigation is required.
 Reeds and large sedge swamps FS1 The boardwalk section crosses reeds and large sedge swamps for a limited area.
 Nevertheless, the temporary works will require the installation of support piles for the suspended boardwalk, rather than habitat clearance.
-Impacts are, therefore, temporary and of limited scale within the calculated landcover change.
+Impacts are therefore temporary and of limited scale within the calculated landcover change, which habitats expected to re-establish naturally.
 Mitigation is not required.
 Muddy shore LS4 The boardwalk section crosses lower saltmarsh along the Boyne Estuary; however, the temporary works will require the installation of support piles for the suspended boardwalk, rather than habitat clearance.
 Impacts are therefore temporary within the calculated landcover change.
-Mitigation is required.
-Mixed (broadleaved) woodland WD1 Loss of this habitat type will occur during site clearance works along the route corridor.
-The construction works are temporary.
-However, due to the nature of this habitat, the effects will be long-term.
 Mitigation is required.